 The highways Street Environment Inspector for the property area will then contact you to arrange a site visit and inspection.

-If you fail to contact us to arrange a survey then it will be assumed that any damage to the highway was caused by your activities and you will be charged the full cost of repair.
+If you fail to contact us to arrange a survey then it will be assumed that any damage to the public footway was caused by your activities and you will be charged the full cost of repair.